Willy Vlautin: Writing

 Vlautin's first book, The Motel Life was published in 2007 and received critical acclaim.
 It was an editor's choice in the New York Times Book Review and named one of the top 25 books of the year by the Washington Post.
 Polsky Films released a film adaptation, starring Emile Hirsch, Stephen Dorff, Dakota Fanning and Kris Kristofferson, in November 2013.
 The film was praised by critics across the US and won three prizes at the Rome International Film Festival: Audience Choice, Best Screenplay, and Editing.

 His second novel, Northline, was also critically hailed.
 George Pelecanos chose it as his favorite book of the decade.
 The first edition of this novel came with an original instrumental soundtrack, performed by Vlautin and Richmond Fontaine bandmate Paul Brainard.
-Like his songwriting, Vlaudin's fiction is highly evocative of the American West; all three of his novels being set in and around Oregon, Nevada and New Mexico.
+Like his songwriting, Vlautin's fiction is highly evocative of the American West; all three of his novels being set in and around Oregon, Nevada and New Mexico.
 His books explore the circumstances and relationships of people near the bottom of America's social and economic spectrum, itinerant and often alcoholic.

 Vlautin's third novel, Lean on Pete, is the story of a 15-year-old boy who works and lives on a rundown race track in Portland, Oregon, and befriends a failed race horse.
 The Sunday Herald stated, "Lean on Pete confirms his status as one of the most emotionally charged writers in America..."
 Eileen Battersby of the Irish Times stated "As one boy’s journey, Lean on Pete is as real as blood: as a novel it is remarkable.
 Willy Vlautin, romantic and realist, has written something special that will make you shudder, weep, rage and wonder at how such things happen and do, and how some individuals such as Charley can suffer them, absorb the grief, and somehow survive.
 How good is contemporary US fiction?
 This good: catch your breath good.”
 Cheryl Strayed of The Oregonian states "By the time ‘Lean on Pete’ reaches its sweet but unsentimental end, Charley Thompson isn't a character in a novel, but a boy readers have come to love.
 ‘Lean on Pete’ riveted me.
 Reading it, I was heartbroken and moved; enthralled and convinced.
 This is serious American literature."
 Lean on Pete won two Oregon Book Awards: the Ken Kesey Award for Fiction and the Peoples Choice Award.
 A movie based on the book was released in 2017.